What Equipment Do You Need to Start Boxing?

 One of the great health benefits of boxing is the community in which you train.
 Finding your tribe and connecting with them on a personal level has been shown to be essential for emotional and mental health.

-During this time of isolation and lockdown that is even more important.
 One of the great things about connecting with your passion and striving towards your goals is being able to progress.

 What equipment can improve my boxing skills to the next level?